davghouse/AOLadderer/README.md

 | AO Ladderer (v1.3.3) | 140.62     | http://auno.org/ao/equip.php?saveid=193165 | 145         |

 The first strategy uses no ladder implants, just equipping required implants in the order which maximizes their average QL (this order is non-obvious).
 The second strategy was done by hand, twinking naturally.
-The third uses AO Ladderer's basic solution.
+The third uses the basic ladder.
 Matter Crea is listed because it's the most important stat for that specific character.
-The average QL from the app is slightly higher, but the Matter Crea is 2 points less, which could be a big deal.
+The average QL from the ladderer is slightly higher, but the Matter Crea is 2 points less, which could be a big deal.

-This app provides a decent approximation for people wanting to equip a low to mid-level character.
+The ladderer provides a decent approximation for people wanting to equip a low to mid-level character.
-If you need to make an extreme PvP twink I don't recommend it, but if you want to get a decent PvM twink up and running quickly then it can be very convenient.
+It is very good at being frugal with the amount of ladder implants that you have to create.
+For the basic ladder, you'll never have to build more than 10 ladder implants, and it'll usually be less than that.

 Tips
 ----